skyvers/Aged-care/readme.md

 #### 2. Define Facility Document and it's attributes:

-The Facility document will contain information about the facility(e.g.facility name, facility manager), facility full address and location.
+The Facility document will contain information about the facility(e.g.facility name, Facility manager), facility full address and location.

 The attributes for Facility document as below: